aymen-adjali/tetrECS/README.md

 ## Room for Improvement

 Room for improvement:
+- Add multiplayer mode.
-- Add a GUI for the simulation.
+- Add a hover effect showing where the piece will be placed.
-- Add new student types with different abilities.
-- Adjust StudentTeam to be smarter/more optimise for calculating student attacks.
+- Create customisable UIs, for example letting the user chose what music they want.
+- Add statistics to the score section, add the ability to save and retrieve them between games.

 ## Acknowledgements
 - This project was inspired by [The Electronics and Computer Science department at The University Of Southampton](https://www.ecs.soton.ac.uk/).